 Arvinder is inspired daily by the resilience, strength, and courage she witnesses in those seeking support from their experiences of trauma.
 She finds balance and fulfillment when engaging in art, nature, animals, and spending time with close family and friends.

-Debra holds a Masters in Mental Health Counselling (M.A.) from New York University and is a professional member in the Canadian Counselling and Psychotherapy Association (CCPA).
+Debra holds a Masters in Mental Health Counselling (M.A.) from New York University and is a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario (CRPO) and a professional member in the Canadian Counselling and Psychotherapy Association (CCPA).
 Debra’s work over the years has focused on trauma, working with survivors of sexual violence and other violent crimes.
 She is dedicated to an anti-oppressive, person-centered approach to facilitate the growth that every client is capable of.
 In addition to speaking English, Debra is conversational in French and Hebrew.

 Prevention & Outreach